jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 ## Application Group CRD (AppGroup)

-We designed an AppGroup CRD for service chains based on the [Pod Group](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/kep/42-podgroup-coscheduling) concept introduced for the [Co-scheduling](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/pkg/coscheduling/README.md) plugin.
+We designed an AppGroup CRD for service chains based on the Pod Group concept introduced for the Co-scheduling plugin.
-The PodGroup establishes a collection of pods of the same type, while the proposed AppGroup associates different pods.
+The PodGroup establishes a collection of pods of the same type, while the proposed AppGroup associates different pods based on service topology information.
-The goal is to establish pod dependencies based on service topology information and record pod allocations (i.e, node/pod pairs) under the status part of the CRD.
+The AppGroup CRD also records pod allocations (i.e., node/pod pairs) under the status part.

 ```yaml
 # App Group CRD spec